About the route from Cao Bang to Ba Be Lake

 Bus – the cheapest option, worth it only if you are on a tight budget, start early, and do not mind a transfer and a short motorbike-taxi ride at the end.

-Tour – the best choice if you want the journey and the lake handled together, or if Cao Bang and Ba Be are part of a wider northern loop.
+Tour – the best choice if you want the journey and the lake handled together, or if Cao Bang and Ba Be form part of a wider northern loop.

 Motorbike – only if you are already riding the north and continuing onward.

-For most travelers, the choice comes down to this: take a private car for an easy, direct trip straight to the lakeside, or join a tour if you want the whole region taken care of in one go.
+For most travelers it comes down to this: take a private car for an easy, direct trip straight to the lakeside, or join a tour if you want the whole region taken care of in one go.